carltheperson/advanced-js-objects/chapters/chapter-0.md

 }
 ```

+Things of note will be presented like this:

+> 💡 This is an idea block.
+It will contain extra useful information that isn't necessarily part of the main text.
+>

+> ⚠️ This is a warning block.
+It will contain information that prevents you from making mistakes.
+>

 ## Footnotes

 Footnotes are sprinkled throughout this book.
 It is not required to read these.
 They often link to external resources or note things of little significance to most readers.